 While we do raise a good portion of our proteins, we also try to hunt for at least half of them.
 I am responsible for helping bring in my share of that meat, so it is critical that I learn how to shoot from a relatively inflexible, immobile position.
 It’s directly opposite any previous form of hunting I have done in the past.
 I love new challenges and learning new ways of doing things.
 I just truly pray this doesn’t affect our protein supply this year with the predictions of record-breaking harsh conditions.

-With all that we have to do to prepare for winter, there is sure to be lots of opportunities for gut-wrenching laughter here on our fantastic adventure.
+With all that we have to do to prepare for winter, there are sure to be lots of opportunities for gut-wrenching laughter here on our fantastic adventure.
 We’ll learn what it takes to be a Homesteader on Wheels and we’re looking forward to all we’re going to experience along the way.